eric1234/iconpark/README.md

   * `--iconpark-stroke-color` - Default to `currentcolor`
 * `two-tone`
   * `--iconpark-stroke-color` - Defaults to `currentcolor`
-  * `--iconpark-fill-color` - Defaults to 20% alpha of stroke color
+  * `--iconpark-fill-color` - Defaults to 40% alpha of stroke color
 * `multi-color`
   * `--iconpark-stroke-color` - Defaults to `currentcolor`
-  * `--iconpark-fill-color` - Defaults to 20% alpha of stroke color
+  * `--iconpark-fill-color` - Defaults to 40% alpha of stroke color
-  * `--iconpark-inner-stroke-color` - Defaults to 30% whiter than `currentcolor`
+  * `--iconpark-inner-stroke-color` - Defaults to 50% blacker than `currentcolor`
-  * `--iconpark-outer-fill-color` - Defaults to 50% blacker than `currentcolor`
+  * `--iconpark-outer-fill-color` - Defaults to 70% whiter than `currentcolor`

 ## Development